linkeddatacenter/kees/README.md

 **ABox statements** associate with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

+A **Rule** describes how to generate/validate knowledge statemensts using an algoritmic approach

+An **Axiom** describes how to generate/validate RDF statemensts using a declarative approach

+**Reasoning** is the process of inferring new RDF statements from existing RDF statements using rules and axioms.

+**Graph database**: a database that implements a Knowledge Base  as a set of ABox graphs and ABox graphs

-**TBox graph** is a named graph tah contains only TBox statements.
+**TBox graph** is a named graph tah contains only TBox statements as RDF triples.

-**ABox graph** is a named graph tah contains only ABox statements.
+**ABox graph** is a named graph tah contains only ABox statements as RDF triples.

-**Configuration graph** is an ABoxGraph that contains statements that describe a knowledge base.
+**Configuration graph** is an ABoxGraph that contains statements that describe a knowledge base as RDF triples.

-**Inferred data graph** is an ABoxGraph that contains statements derived from a reasoning
+**Inferred data graph** is an ABoxGraph that contains statements derived from a reasoning as RDF triples

 A **KEES agent** is a semantic web agent that knows KEES language profile and is able to do actions on a knowledge base taking into account the statements contained in all configuration graphs.